Updates for 2022: .

-Group volunteering will be restricted to outdoor-only activities.
-After May 1st, groups will have access to restrooms and be ale to visit the nature center exhibit hall area, but the projects will be performed outdoors (we are happy to schedule rain dates in case of inclement weather).
+Most group volunteering will be restricted to outdoor-only activities.
+Groups will have access to restrooms and be ale to visit the nature center exhibit hall area, but the projects will be performed outdoors (we are happy to schedule rain dates in case of inclement weather).
 Volunteering projects with more than one household, or with greater than 5 people will be restricted to outdoor-only projects.

 Indoor volunteering (animal care) will be available only to solo, pair, or small single-household groups.

 Please feel welcome to email the volunteer coordinator with any questions.